 ~ Son Perry Schrock ~

-He married a cousin, Christianna (Christina") Dumbauld (1842-1924), daughter of Jonathan and Elizabeth (Dull) Dumbauld and granddaughter of George and Christina (Younkin) Dumbauld of New Centerville, Somerset County.
+He was united in holy matrimony with a cousin, Christianna (Christina") Dumbauld (1842-1924), daughter of Jonathan and Elizabeth (Dull) Dumbauld of New Centerville, Somerset County.

-They produced a dozen children -- George Newton Schrock, John Hudson Schrock, Susan E. Flanigan, Albert Andrew Schrock, Cora Sechler, Elizabeth Dull, Charles E. Schrock, Harry B. Schrock, Jennie Schrock, Dr. Edward Schrock, Erastus Schrock and Jane Savannah Schrock.
+They produced a dozen children -- Susan E. Flanigan, George Newton Schrock, John Hudson Schrock, Albert Andrew Schrock, Cora Sechler, Elizabeth Dull, Charles E. Schrock, Harry Beecher Schrock, Jennie Wilhelm, Dr. Edward Schrock, Erastus Schrock and Jane Savannah Schrock.

 They are buried in the Kingwood Church of God Cemetery.
 Their grave marker inscriptions were recorded during the Great Depression by laborers of the Works Progress Administration (WPA).
 Today the impressive marker is still standing and the texts are very legible.